Why Nervous System Regulation Isn’t About Calming Down

 It’s about recognising your early signs —

-and having just enough space to notice what’s happening
+and having just enough room to notice what’s happening

 That can look like: